ctools/ctools/doc/source/users/reference_manual/ctselect.rst

 ``ra [real]``
     Right Ascension of acceptance cone (or ROI) centre (J2000, in degrees).
-    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, not ROI selection will be performed.
+    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, no ROI selection will be performed.

 ``dec [real]``
     Declination of acceptance cone (or ROI) centre (J2000, in degrees).
-    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, not ROI selection will be performed.
+    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, no ROI selection will be performed.

 ``rad [real]``
     Radius of acceptance cone (or ROI) centre (in degrees).
-    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, not ROI selection will be performed.
+    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, no ROI selection will be performed.

 ``tmin [real]``
     CTA mission elapsed start time defining the earliest event (in seconds).
-    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, not time selection will be performed.
+    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, no time selection will be performed.

 ``tmax [real]``
     CTA mission elapsed stop time defining the latest event (in seconds).
-    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, not time selection will be performed.
+    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, no time selection will be performed.

 ``emin [real]``
     Lower energy limit of events (in TeV).
-    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, not energy selection will be performed.
+    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, no energy selection will be performed.

 ``emax [real]``
     Upper energy limit of events (in TeV).
-    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, not energy selection will be performed.
+    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, no energy selection will be performed.

+``(phasemin = NONE) [real]``
+    Lower phase limit of events.
+    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, no phase selection will be performed.

+``(phasemax = NONE) [real]``
+    Upper phase limit of events.
+    If INDEF, NONE, UNDEF or UNDEFINED is passed as value, no phase selection will be performed.

 ``(expr = "") [string]``